johnmutuma5/Notes/DevOps/docker_main.md

 > _docker-compose up --build --renew-anon-volumes_

-We this set up on volumes, we may no longer need to keep the `COPY . .` command in the `Dockerfile.dev` but we can just leave it for our own future reference.
+With this set up on volumes, we may no longer need to keep the `COPY . .` command in the `Dockerfile.dev` but we can just leave it for our own future reference.

 ### Running tests in a container